The peculiar pitfalls of a US presidential election

 Misjudge a moment or say the wrong thing and a US candidate can quickly find him or herself out of the race -- or at least on the wrong track.

-But it's not just a slip of the tongue that can derail a campaign -- there are a number of other issues, peculiar to the US, that weigh on the mind of the American voter when they walk into the ballot box.
+But it's not just a slip of the tongue that can derail a campaign -- there are a number of other issues, peculiar to the US, that weigh on the minds of the American voter when they walk into the ballot box.
 That's not to say that politicians haven't tried to buck the trend.
 But this is where the wheels have started to come off.

 How you feeling?